-Emily A. Vermilya is the Director of Worship Arts at College Wesleyan Church in Marion, Indiana, and an Adjunct Professor of Worship at Indiana Wesleyan University.
+Emily A. Vermilya serves as Executive Pastor at College Wesleyan Church in Marion, Indiana, and an Adjunct Professor of Worship at Indiana Wesleyan University.
 She is an alumna of Indiana Wesleyan University (B.A. in Communication Arts) and earned her M.W.S. degree in 2009 and her D.W.S. degree in 2012.
 She is excited and grateful to use her experience in local church worship ministry and familiarity with equipping and mentoring worship leaders to serve the IWS community.
+MWS Faculty

-Greg Wilde, D.W.S.
+GregWilde, D.W.S.

 The Rev. Dr. Wilde is an ordained priest in the Episcopal Church/Anglican Communion.
-He is vicar of St. Bartholomew's Episcopal Church, Pewaukee, WI.
-He holds an M.A. in Theology/Liturgy from the University of Notre Dame, an M.Div. from Sewanee School of Theology, and a D.W.S. from the Robert E. Webber Institute for Worship Studies, where he has been teaching the History of Christian Worship in the masters program since 2003.
+He holds an M.A. in Theology/ Liturgy from the University of Notre Dame, and M.Div. from Sewanee School of Theology, and a D.W.S. from the Robert E. Webber Institute for Worship Studies, where he has been teaching the History of Christian Worship in the masters program since 2003.
 "I thought IWS was going to be predominantly academic.
 I had no idea how spiritually formative this experience would be for me as well."
-MWS Alumnus

-Board of Trustees
+MWSAlumnus Board of Trustees